 Thyroid adenomas are monoclonal “new growths” that are formed in response to the same sort of stimuli as are carcinomas.
 Heredity does not appear to play a major role in their appearance.
 One clue to their origin is that they are four times more frequent in women than in men, although no definitive relation of estrogen to cell growth has been demonstrated.
 Thyroid radiation, chronic TSH stimulation, and oncogenes believed to be related to the origin of these lesions are discussed below in the section on thyroid cancer.
 Of specific interest in relation to benign nodules is the remarkable observation by Vassart and colleagues that activating mutations of the TSH receptor are the specific cause of most autonomously functioning thyroid nodules (3) including those found in the context of a mulitnodular goiter (4).
 Please see the discussion on causation under “Carcinoma”.

-Thyroid nodules grow slowly and may remain dormant for years.
+Thyroid adenomas grow slowly and may remain dormant for years.
 This is presumably related to the fact that adult thyroid cells normally divide once in eight years.
 (5) Pregnancy tends to make nodules increase in size, and to cause development of new nodules.
-The nodule may first come to attention because the patient accidentally finds a lump in the neck or because a physician discovers it upon routine examination.
+An adenoma may first come to attention because the patient accidentally finds a lump in the neck or because a physician discovers it upon routine examination.
 Rarely, symptoms such as dysphagia, dysphonia, or stridor may develop, but it is unusual for these tumors to attain sufficient size to cause significant symptoms in the neck.
 Typically, they are entirely asymptomatic.
 Occasionally there is bleeding into the tumor, causing a sudden increase in size and local pain and tenderness.
-After bleeding into a nodule, transient symptoms of thyrotoxicosis may appear with elevated serum T4 levels, and suppression of TSH.
-In the last ten years or so, however, the way of presentation of thyroid nodules is largely changed due to the more and more frequent discovery of thyroid nodule at ultrasound neck examination performed for non-thyroidal indication.
-These nodules are usually of small size, less than 2 cm, and totally asymptomatic.
-Consequently, nowadays the most frequent presentation of thyroid nodules is fortuitous and that of clinically noted nodules is decreasing.
+After bleeding into an adenoma, transient symptoms of thyrotoxicosis may appear with elevated serum T4 levels, and suppression of thyroidal RAIU.
+Spontaneous regression of adenomas can occur.

 M.G., 47-Year-Old Woman: Hemorrhage into a Nodule